Paintings as an extension of drawing

 Drawing, as Matisse remarked, is simply painting with limited means.
-When I make an oil painting or a watercolour painting, it is an extension of my drawing.
+My paintings — including watercolours and other works on paper — are always an extension of my drawing.
 The term “drawing” is much more interesting than “painting”.
 The former, in English, also means to pull out: the image is pulled out of the surface.
 That’s how I think about the practice of image-making: images are pulled out of surfaces.
 At the same time, an imaginary or illusory space is pushed in to the surface.
 This process begins as soon as you make a single mark, with the mark in the foreground, floating in a kind of void.
 So no matter how two dimensional you try to be, your image is always already three dimensional, a projection.

 Making paintings is a game